tunathoni/ionicCameraApp/README.md

 # ionicCameraApp

-To complete depencies you can run
+To complete dependencies you can run

 ```bash
 $ ionic state restore